mocatfrio/documentation-of-everything/deployment/lamp_mlvn_wsl_ubuntu.md

 ### MongoDB

-I got stuck and had trouble installing docker on WSL because of a "systemctl" issue.
+I got stuck and had problem when installing docker on WSL because of a "systemctl" issue.

 ``` bash
 > sudo systemctl start mongod